RashaadB/ai-ml-learning/README.md

 # 🐍 Python Refresher Folder

 Welcome to my beginner-friendly Python refresher folder.
 This collection of Jupyter notebooks is designed to guide you step-by-step through the foundational concepts of Python used in Ai/Ml — from the absolute basics to more complex control structures and functional programming.
+After reviewing the ipynb files, there will be projects in the 'Course1:projects' folder. the projects will be saved as .py files instead of .ipynb so the files utilizes the terminal for input values

 ---